susejreina/farm-maintenance-db/README.md

 # Farmer Maintenance — Maintenance Scheduling Database

-**Author:** © 2025 Susej Reina — All rights reserved.
-This schema and documentation were designed as part of a technical challenge.
-Redistribution or use without explicit permission is prohibited.

----

 ## 1. Introduction

 Managing preventive maintenance for farm equipment is complex.
 Different machines (tractors, harvesters, sprayers) require service based on hours, mileage, or elapsed time.
 Even specific **parts** (oil filters, belts, hydraulic pumps) carry their own intervals, which may change if replaced with aftermarket alternatives.